 Ramil M. De Villa, 48, Filipino, Senior Vice President, is the Head of Consumer Lending Group.
+Prior to this appointment, he was Head of the Consumer Collection Segment in Credit Management Group.
 Before he joined RCBC, he was connected with Maybank Phils, Inc as Head/Senior Vice President of Asset Quality Management in Consumer Finance.
 Prior to assuming this in July 2019, he was Head of Asset Quality Management in Group Finance with the rank of Vice President from 2017 to June 2019.
 He started his employment with the said bank in 2014 as Head of Asset Quality Management with the rank of Senior Assistant Vice President.
 He previously worked with Premier Development Bank where he was initially hired in February 1999 as Legal Assistant/Officer.
 He left the said bank in December 1999 to work in a law office and joined the same bank again in 2001.
 During this second employment, he was assigned to handle the following roles: as Head of the Documentation Unit of Legal Services Department from 2007 to 2012 and as Litigation Lawyer of Legal Department from 2001 to 2007.
 He also gained legal experience from Demetria Escondo Maloloyon Law Offices where he was a Senior Associate from 1999 to 2001.
 He graduated with a degree in Bachelor of Laws (LLB) at University of Santo Tomas, 1997.
 He finished his undergraduate studies, Bachelor of Arts major in Philosophy in 1993 from the same university.
 He passed the Philippine Bar Exams on September 1998.

-Edwin R. Ermita, 59, Filipino, Senior Vice-President, is the Bank Security Officer.
+Edwin R. Ermita, 60, Filipino, Senior Vice-President, is the Bank Security Officer.
 He was also the Corporate Services Division Head prior to assuming his current position.
 Previously, Mr. Ermita worked for CTK Incorporated as Consultant, Solidbank as Security and Safety Department Head and UCPB as Security and Safety Department Head.
 He started his career in UCPB as Teller in 1983 before moving to Branch Marketing in 1985.
 Mr. Ermita earned his Bachelor of Science in Management from Ateneo de Manila University.
 He finished his Masters in Business Administration with specialization in Industrial Security Management from the Philippine Women's University.
+(Retirement effective April 2, 2022)